RomanasJancak/Bite-Junior-2025/README.md

 ## Questions
 - Should BAN of IP persist after the IP is deleted ?
 If yes what are the criteria of.
 (Current Implementation is that bans dissapear on deletion of IP)
+- [1] If Ip is not found during the ban should the program add the IP and then ban it ?
+- [2] On Ip delete should that IP's ban remain ?